JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 #### Remarks

-This method is only valid when the control is in-place active.
+This message is only valid when the control is in-place active.
 Calls made while the control is inactive may fail.

 # <a name="RichEdit_StopGroupTyping"></a>RichEdit_StopGroupTyping